Zcoin Market Capitalization Tops $47.66 Million (XZC)

-Zcoin (CURRENCY:XZC) traded flat against the US dollar during the 24-hour period ending at 18:00 PM ET on January 15th.
-Zcoin has a total market capitalization of $47.66 million and approximately $6.00 million worth of Zcoin was traded on exchanges in the last 24 hours.
-In the last week, Zcoin has traded flat against the US dollar.
-One Zcoin coin can currently be bought for about $4.23 or 0.00022429 BTC on popular exchanges.
+Zcoin (CURRENCY:XZC) traded flat against the U.S. dollar during the 24 hour period ending at 0:00 AM ET on January 21st.
+During the last seven days, Zcoin has traded flat against the U.S. dollar.
+Zcoin has a total market cap of $47.66 million and $6.00 million worth of Zcoin was traded on exchanges in the last 24 hours.
+One Zcoin coin can currently be bought for $4.23 or 0.00022429 BTC on major exchanges.

 - CoinZoom (ZOOM) traded flat against the dollar and now trades at $225,092.29 or 0.00000028 BTC.